Robert Charles Bell: Categories of board and table games

 Bell used the basic categories suggested by Murray with some alterations.
 Because his treatment extended beyond board games, Bell also included the categories of dice and domino games; and in his second volume added "Games of Words and Numbers", "Card Games Requiring Boards", and "Games of manual dexterity".
 In addition, there is mention of the subgenre of solitaire and puzzle games.

-Bell drew on a wide range of sources, including Edward Falkener, Stewart Culin, Willard Fiske, H. J. R. Murray, John Scarne, and many others; as well as his own research and collection.
+Bell drew on a wide range of sources, including Edward Falkener, Stewart Culin, Willard Fiske, H. J. R. Murray, John Scarne, as well as his own research and collection.